 To spend some time in the outdoors, look no further than the Catskill Scenic Rail Trail.
 It’s just behind the main road, open year-round, and stretches for twenty six miles of trail great for hiking, biking, horseback riding or cross-country skiing.
 Those looking for a more challenging hike can head to Palmer Hill, just outside of Andes, for a 3.7 mile hike boasting magical views.
 Last but not least, ask a local about their favorite swimming hole.
 They’re plentiful in these parts!

 Where To Eat & Drink Around Hobart, NY: An English Pub & Farm-to-Table Gems

-First and foremost, the food at Bull & Garland is fantastic.
+You won’t need to go far for good food inHobart, NY because the fare at Bull & Garland is excellent.
 The menu changes seasonally and features English staples like fish and chips, or savory pies served with mashed potatoes.
 Due to its popularity and small, intimate space, reservations are highly recommended.